 It culminated with Kristallnacht, 9-10 November 1938 – there was no pogrom in Dachau that night, but the Neumeyers received orders to leave their house by sunrise.

 And so the Nazis rejoiced:’Dachau ist somit judenfrei’ – Dachau is hereby free of Jews.

 We never understood why Hans and Vera did not leave: they had contacts in England and Switzerland.
 But my mother talked of a tension between them at that time.

-Hans’ sister Betty – pictured second from the right in the top left picture, escaped on the last Trans-Siberian train out east, then on to Shanghai where she sent these letters to Vera – one of them (top left) is postmarked 3 September 1939, the day the war broke out – then on the last ship to Columbia before war made travel impossible.
+Hans’ sister Betty – pictured second from the right in the top left picture, escaped on the last Trans-Siberian train out east in 1941 – then on the last ship to Columbia before war made travel impossible.
 There she joined her son, Gustl (far right in the same photo), who had emigrated there a few years earlier.
 Hans’ sister Irma was rounded up by the Nazis and died in Theresienstadt as he did.